Kings Cross to Liverpool Street via 13 stations walk

 - Cross Buckingham Palace Road and turn right.
 In about 50 metres there is a little-noticed entrance on the left that takes you into the station.
 You emerge a little way from the barriers platforms 15-19, serving Brighton and the South Coast.
 Turn left away from these and walk onto the main concourse.

 - Victoria was originally not one station but two: an archway to link them together was only created in 1928, and the main departure board still mysteriously lists those of the "Kent side" in chronological order, and then those of the "Sussex side".
 The Sussex side, the one you are currently standing in, was the station of the London, Brighton & South Coast Railway and opened in 1860, while the Kent side belonged to the London, Chatham & Dover Railway and opened in 1862.
 They were the first railway lines allowed to cross the Thames.
 In Victorian times the two companies were known conversationally as "the Brighton line" and "the Chatham".
 This explains the exchange in Oscar Wilde's The Importance of Being Earnest when Jack Worthing reveals he was found as a baby in a handbag in the cloakroom on Victoria station.
 "On the Brighton Line", he adds helpfully.
 Lady Bracknell retorts "The line is immaterial!", but actually it was not.
 The "Chatham" was locked in an intense competition for Kent traffic with the Southeastern Railway, and was always a rather ramshackle outfit, infamous for delays and the poor quality of its carriages.
 The Brighton line had more cachet.
-From 1933 to 1972 the luxury Pullman train, the Brighton Belle, operated from this station, though to be fair the Chatham side also had the glamour of operating continental boat trains to Dover from platforms 1 and 2, including the Golden Arrow day train to Paris from 1926 and the Night Ferry (a sleeper train whose carriages actually went on the ferry across to France) from 1939.
-The Brighton Belle and Golden Arrow ceased in 1972 and the Night Ferry in 1980.
-Boat trains ceased in 1994, once the Channel Tunnel opened.
+From 1933 to 1972 the luxury Pullman train, the Brighton Belle, operated from this side of the station, while the Chatham side had continental boat trains to Dover, Folkestone and Newhaven from platforms 1 and 2.
+These included the Golden Arrow day train to Paris from 1926 to 1972 and the Night Ferry (a sleeper train whose carriages actually went on the ferry across to France) from 1939 to 1980.
+Boat trains finally ceased in 1994 when the Channel Tunnel opened.
 I have seen Victoria ranked as one of the least attractive of London terminals, but speaking personally I have the warmest affection for it, associating it with walks on the South Downs and summer trips to the sea.
 Like other stations on this walk - Charing Cross, Cannon Street, Fenchurch Street and Liverpool Street - it was given a makeover in the 1980s, with the space above the Brighton platforms turned into an office block and shopping centre (Victoria Place).
 It is today the second busiest station after Waterloo (or at least was until the coronavirus pandemic).

-- Turn left to exit the station by its arched entrance.
+- Keep straight on to exit the station by its arched entrance.
 Cross the plaza and carry straight on across the edge of the bus station.

 - When it is safe to do so, turn around to look at the facade of Victoria station.
 You can see the two different architectural styles of the two stations.
 The Chatham facade was only added in the early 1900s.
 Before that there was just a jumble of shed-like buildings in front of the arches.
 (As mentioned above, it was not a wealthy railway company.)